v-herzog/coffee-bot/README.md

 # Coffee-Bot

-This project was created for the [Microsoft Bot Marathon](https://ticapacitacion.com/curso/botspt) and its goal is to help the user prepare a coffee by turning his coffee maker on, it does this analysing both texts and images the user can send to him.
+This project was created for the [Microsoft Bot Marathon](https://ticapacitacion.com/curso/botspt) and its goal is to help the user prepare a coffee by turning his coffee maker on, it does this analyzing both texts and images the user can send to him.

 ### Architecture
 The bot was developed in C# using the [Microsoft Bot Framework](https://dev.botframework.com/) and the Microsoft Cognitive